borntofrappe/fullstack-d3/README.md

 line.transition(transition).attr("d", lineGenerator(data));
 ```

-This is because d3 is updating the `d` attribute of the line point by point.
+This is because D3 is updating the `d` attribute of the line point by point.
 Consider the following example, where the line is described with a series of points (`L`, or "line to", instructs the path element to continue the line toward a specific `x` `y` coordinate).

 ```html
 <path d="M 0 0 L 1 -5 L 2 -10 L 3 -8" />
 <path d="M 0 -5 L 1 -10 L 2 -8 L 3 -2" />
 ```

 Updating the line point by point, the transition results in the first point, `(0, 0)`, moving upwards, to `(0, -5)`.
-As the goal is to actually move the point to the left, the solution is add the new point, translate the entire line to the left and then remove the origin.
+As the goal is to actually move the point to the left, the solution is add the new point, translate the entire line to the left and then remove the excess at the beginning.

 - while updating the `d` attribute, shift the entire line to the right